-Todoist
+Todoist logo

-Todoist for Startups — Editor's Take
+Todoist for Startups: Editor's Take

-How this review is compiled: This page is an editorial summary written by the SaaSOffers team based on public reviews (G2, Capterra, Product Hunt), community feedback from SaaSOffers users, vendor documentation, and our own research.
-We do not personally test all 477 tools listed on SaaSOffers — instead, we curate verified deals and highlight what other founders are saying.
-Last verified April 11, 2026.
+How this review is compiled.
+This page is an editorial summary written by the SaaSOffers team based on public reviews (G2, Capterra, Product Hunt), community feedback from SaaSOffers users, vendor documentation, and our own research.
+We do not personally test all 477 tools listed on SaaSOffers.
+Instead, we curate verified deals and highlight what other founders are saying.
+Last verified May 27, 2026.

 Editor's Take: Todoist

-Todoist earns its place in the developer tools space with a balanced feature set and active development.
+Todoist earns its place in the developer & it space with a balanced feature set and active development.
 What makes Todoist interesting for early-stage startups is the Free Pro Trial discount available through SaaSOffers.
 It is not the only option, but it is a defensible one for teams that fit the profile.

 Claim Todoist Deal